rhaiscript/book/src/language/ranges.md

 Usage Scenarios
 ---------------

-Ranges are commonly used in these scenarios:
+Ranges are commonly used in the following scenarios.

 | Scenario                                               | Example                                 |
 | ------------------------------------------------------ | --------------------------------------- |